wzpan/rhubarb-lip-sync-ccc/README.md

 rhubarb-lip-sync-ccc is only tested on Mac OSX.
 I haven't try it on Windows but it should work.

-If you comeacross any question, welcome to submit an issue to the [demo](https://github.com/wzpan/lipsync-demo/issues) project.
+If you come across any question, welcome to submit an issue to the [demo](https://github.com/wzpan/lipsync-demo/issues) project.
 It's suggested to also attach you demo project files so that I can analyze your problem.